thingsboard/thingsboard.github.io/docs/pe/user-guide/advanced-guides-for-working-with-dashboard/advanced-dashboard-guide-lesson-3.md

         title: 'Choose the "Line chart" widget;'
     3:
         image: /images/user-guide/advanced-guides-for-working-with-dashboard/lesson-3/temperature-and-humidity-history-4-pe.png
+        title: 'Use the widget&#39;s time window.
+Select "Relative" and set "Current day" as the time interval.
+Set the value "Average" as the aggregation method and the grouping interval to "1 hour".
+Then, click "Update;'
+    4:
+        image: /images/user-guide/advanced-guides-for-working-with-dashboard/lesson-3/temperature-and-humidity-history-5-pe.png
         title: 'In this widget, we&#39;ll use the dashboard&#39;s time window.
 Specify "Selected entity" alias as the data source.
 Add data keys "temperature" and "humidity" and specify their labels and units.
 Then, click the "gear" icon for "temperature" key to open its configuration window;'
-    4:
+    5:
-        image: /images/user-guide/advanced-guides-for-working-with-dashboard/lesson-3/temperature-and-humidity-history-5-pe.png
+        image: /images/user-guide/advanced-guides-for-working-with-dashboard/lesson-3/temperature-and-humidity-history-6-pe.png
         title: 'Turn on "Show points" and "Point label" options.
 Click "Save".
 Repeat this for the "humidity" data key;'
-    5:
+    6:
-        image: /images/user-guide/advanced-guides-for-working-with-dashboard/lesson-3/temperature-and-humidity-history-6-pe.png
+        image: /images/user-guide/advanced-guides-for-working-with-dashboard/lesson-3/temperature-and-humidity-history-7-pe.png
         title: 'By default, the chart includes a single scale on the Y-axis.
 Label it "Temperature" and set the units to °C. Add another scale for "Humidity", place it on the right, and set the units to %.
 Now, apply the "axis1" scale to the "humidity" key;'
-    6:
-        image: /images/user-guide/advanced-guides-for-working-with-dashboard/lesson-3/temperature-and-humidity-history-7-pe.png
-        title: 'Change the chart title to "Temperature and Humidity history";'
     7:
         image: /images/user-guide/advanced-guides-for-working-with-dashboard/lesson-3/temperature-and-humidity-history-8-pe.png
-        title: 'Set the "Bottom" legend position and uncheck "Average" of the "Show values" section;'
+        title: 'Change the chart title to "Temperature and Humidity history";'
     8:
         image: /images/user-guide/advanced-guides-for-working-with-dashboard/lesson-3/temperature-and-humidity-history-9-pe.png
+        title: 'Set the "Bottom" legend position and uncheck "Average" of the "Show values" section;'
+    9:
+        image: /images/user-guide/advanced-guides-for-working-with-dashboard/lesson-3/temperature-and-humidity-history-10-pe.png
         title: 'Clear the "Card border radius" value to streamline the widget&#39;s appearance.
 Click "Add";'
-    9:
-        image: /images/user-guide/advanced-guides-for-working-with-dashboard/lesson-3/temperature-and-humidity-history-10-pe.png
-        title: 'Move the widget to the top-right corner of your dashboard and adjust its size;'
     10:
         image: /images/user-guide/advanced-guides-for-working-with-dashboard/lesson-3/temperature-and-humidity-history-11-pe.png
+        title: 'Move the widget to the top-right corner of your dashboard and adjust its size;'
+    11:
+        image: /images/user-guide/advanced-guides-for-working-with-dashboard/lesson-3/temperature-and-humidity-history-12-pe.png
         title: 'The "Temperature and Humidity history" widget has been added.
 Save your dashboard to implement the changes.'

-temperature-and-humidity-history-2:
-    0:
-        image: /images/user-guide/advanced-guides-for-working-with-dashboard/lesson-3/temperature-and-humidity-history-12-pe.png
-        title: 'Now you need to change the dashboard&#39;s time interval and aggregation function.
-To do this, open the dashboard&#39;s time window, select the last 12 hours of data, set the aggregation to "Average", and the grouping interval to "1 hour";'
-    1:
-        image: /images/user-guide/advanced-guides-for-working-with-dashboard/lesson-3/temperature-and-humidity-history-13-pe.png
-        title: 'Now you can monitor the average temperature and humidity readings for each hour over the past 12 hours.'

 air-quality-widget-1:
     0: